 Smokin’ Joe Wiseman

-Thanks for subscribing and welcome to my sixth Newsletter.
+Thanks for subscribing and welcome to my eighth Newsletter.

 Songs are the main vehicle by which a songwriter communicates with listeners.
-I will be sharing my songs, and stories about how they were written, on my website.
+I will be sharing my songs, and stories about how they were written, in my newsletter.
 I will also be sharing additional folk art and personal interests.

 I have recorded the vocals for my 4th CD and Fab Tranzer has finished the mastering.
 I have also begun a Production arrangement with Allister Bradley for my 5th Project.
 The songs are pretty well selected for that project and I am writing and co-writing songs for my 6th Project.
 I usually cover 2 favorite songs for each Project and Project 5 will feature Woody Guthrie’s “Hobo’s Lullaby” and the blues standard “Midnight Special”.